 – Kera Sherwood O’Reagan

-According to Kera Sherwood O’Regan, decolonizing (as a social and political collective process) implies transforming all of our relationships: another way of being in the world.
+According to Kera Sherwood O’Reagan, decolonizing (as a social and political collective process) implies transforming all of our relationships: another way of being in the world.
 Reflecting on our (personal and collective) relationships with the world can reveal undisclosed colonial assumptions.
 Let us look at some of the relationships we can question:

 |The other.
 Perhaps the most obvious relationship is with the other.
 The European/Western notions of universal human rights, democracy and development aim to consider all fellow human beings as equal despite their features, languages and customs.
 In reality, the modern institutions behind such notions perpetuate the prejudices of superiority of some (white and male) and inferiority of the many (generally non-white and non-male, but not only).
 These notions are used for domination and oppression.
 Decolonizing the other means recognizing and respecting our common humanity in its diversity.
 Treating fellow humans and the larger “other” of living and non-living beings not as products, objects or resources to be exploited, but as subjects with whom we coexist.|